 - Where should I place it?
 It will make sense to put it at the end of your email as a conclusion.

 - How do I design my CTA?
 It’s up to you.
 You can highlight it, create a button, create a banner, play with the size, or use plain text.
 According to CampaignMonitor, using a button rather than a hyperlink can increase conversion rates by as much as 28%.

 - The CTA should be contained within the body of your sales email and the content inside it.

 - What words do I use for my CTA?
 This is your winning formula:

 - Custom CTA

-Your email campaign about apples shouldn’t transfer you to a web-page about oranges.
+For example, your email campaign about apples shouldn’t transfer you to a web page about oranges.

-Landing pages are crucial for any email campaign, they show the effectiveness of your campaign, and drive your conversions.
+Landing pages are crucial for any email campaign; they show the effectiveness of your campaign and drive conversions.

-For instance, when CIENCE crafted a landing page for Own The Room, it resulted in 8,04% conversion rates and 2 additional appointments per month on average.
+For instance, when CIENCE crafted a landing page for Own The Room, it resulted in 8.04% conversion rates and two additional appointments per month on average.

 The landing page we designed for Propio gained 1.75% conversion rates and a bonus of 1.25 appointments per month on average.